Campaign for Nuclear Disarmament: Allegations of communist influence and intelligence surveillance

 Some of CND's opponents claimed that CND was a communist or Soviet-dominated organisation, a charge its supporters denied.

-In 1981, the Foreign Affairs Research Institute, which shared an office with the CPS, was said by Sanity, the CND newspaper, to have published a booklet claiming that Russian money was being used by CND.
+In 1981, the Foreign Affairs Research Institute, of which Geoffrey Stewart-Smith was a director, which shared an office with the CPS, was said by Sanity, the CND newspaper, to have published a booklet claiming that Russian money was being used by CND.
 Lord Chalfont claimed that the Soviet Union was giving the European peace movement £100 million a year, to which Bruce Kent responded, "If they were, it was certainly not getting to our grotty little office in Finsbury Park."
 In the 1980s, the Federation of Conservative Students (FCS) claimed that one of CND's elected officers, Dan Smith, was a communist.
 CND sued for defamation and the FCS settled on the second day of the trial, apologised and paid damages and costs.

 The British journalist Charles Moore reported a conversation he had with the Soviet double agent Oleg Gordievsky after the death of leading Labour politician Michael Foot.
 As editor of the newspaper Tribune, says Moore, Foot was regularly visited by KGB agents who identified themselves as diplomats and gave him money.
 "A leading supporter of the Campaign for Nuclear Disarmament, Foot ... passed on what he knew about debates over nuclear weapons.
 In return, the KGB gave him drafts of articles encouraging British disarmament which he could then edit and publish, unattributed to their real source, in Tribune."
 Foot had received libel damages from the Sunday Times for a similar claim made during his lifetime.

 The security service (MI5) carried out surveillance of CND members it considered to be subversive and from the late 1960s until the mid-1970s it designated CND as subversive by virtue of its being "communist-controlled".
 Communists have played an active role in the organisation, and John Cox, its chairman from 1971 to 1977, was a member of the Communist Party of Great Britain; but from the late 1970s, MI5 downgraded CND from "communist-controlled" to "communist-penetrated".

 In 1985, Cathy Massiter, an MI5 officer who had been responsible for the surveillance of CND from 1981 to 1983, resigned and made disclosures to a Channel 4 20/20 Vision programme, "MI5's Official Secrets".
 She said that her work was determined more by the political importance of CND than by any security threat posed by subversive elements within it.
 In 1983, she analysed telephone intercepts on John Cox that gave her access to conversations with Joan Ruddock and Bruce Kent.
 MI5 also placed a spy, Harry Newton, in the CND office.
 According to Massiter, Newton believed that CND was controlled by extreme left-wing activists and that Bruce Kent might be a crypto-communist, but Massiter found no evidence to support either opinion.
 On the basis of Ruddock's contacts, MI5 suspected her of being a communist sympathiser.
 Speaking in the House of Commons, Dale Campbell-Savours, MP, said: